-Key staging and wintering sites in the EU (including the main roost sites) are all part of the Natura 2000 network, but most of the feeding areas are on arable land outside the boundaries of these sites.
-Thus only a proportion of the area used by swans at each of these sites may be protected.
+Key staging and wintering wetlands in the EU (including the main roost sites) are all part of the Natura 2000 network, but most of the feeding areas are on arable land and grasslands outside the boundaries of these sites.
+Thus only a proportion of the wintering area used by swans is protected.